Key takeaways

 - Choose Cursor when: You want an AI-native IDE rather than an extension

-- Choose Aider when: You prefer terminal-based workflows with git-native commits
+- Choose Aider when: You prefer a minimal terminal workflow with git-native commits

 Ideal Customer Profile